-Stewart to lead House subcommittee on intelligence | St George News
+Stewart to lead House subcommittee on intelligence

-ST. GEORGE – Rep. Chris Stewart has been named Chairman of a House Intelligence subcommittee that oversees the Department of Defense, a position Utah’s Congressman said he is honored to serve.
+ST. GEORGE – Rep. Chris Stewart has been named chairman of a House intelligence subcommittee that oversees the Department of Defense, a position Utah’s congressman said he is honored to serve.

 Stewart, R-Utah, will lead the Defense Intelligence and Overhead Architecture Subcommittee.